CCSI-Toolset/FOQUS/docs/source/chapt_flowsheet/reference/home.rst

 Session Information Display
 ---------------------------

-Information related to a flowsheet and tool settings is organized into a FOQUS session.
+FOQUS flowsheet information and settings are stored in a session.
 The session screen displays information about the current session.
 A menu is available by clicking the **Session** drop-down menu.
-The figure below illustrates the Home window.
+The figure below shows the Home window.

 .. figure:: ../figs/homescreen.svg
     :width: 600px